-- The Red Cross is an internationally recognized relief agency.
+The Red Cross is an internationally recognized relief agency.
 Watch this video to see the tremendous work they do, as seen in the 2010 earthquake in Haiti.
-8 minutes long and worth every minute -- great to show students to inspire them to work for relief agencies, too.
+8 minutes long and worth every minute -- great video to show students who want to work for relief agencies, too.

 I AM A DISASTER SERVICE WORKER!
 And so are YOU!